COVID-19 and Hodgkin Lymphoma: Frequently Asked Questions

 ...For pediatric patients?

-Presently, pediatric experts recommend that the standard of care dose intensive treatment regimens with response adapted radiation therapy (doxorubicin, bleomycin, vincristine, etoposide, prednisone, cyclophosphamide; vincristine, etoposide, prednisone, doxorubicin, cyclophosphamide, dacarbazine) continue to be used for all stages of disease and if the chemotherapy agents and relevant supportive care are available.
+Presently, pediatric experts recommend that the standard of care dose-intensive treatment regimens with response-adapted radiation therapy (doxorubicin, bleomycin, vincristine, etoposide, prednisone, cyclophosphamide; vincristine, etoposide, prednisone, doxorubicin, cyclophosphamide, dacarbazine) continue to be used for all stages of disease if the chemotherapy agents and relevant supportive care are available.
 SARS-CoV-2 infection has been described as having a milder clinical course in children than in adults with cancer.
-Alternatives for low and intermediate risk patients include ABVD with interim PET/CT which requires fewer visits and is associated with less myelosuppression and febrile neutropenia.
+Alternatives for low and intermediate risk patients include ABVD with interim PET/CT, which requires fewer visits and is associated with less myelosuppression and febrile neutropenia.
 Omission of bleomycin is recommended after the second cycle for those that are PET negative if a total of six cycles is planned.
-For low risk patients with mixed cellularity histology, three cycles of AVPC with response adapted radiation therapy may also be considered.
+For low-risk patients with mixed cellularity histology, three cycles of AVPC (doxorubicin, vincristine, prednisone, cyclophosphamide) with response-adapted radiation therapy may also be considered.
 For high-risk patients, six cycles of AAVD (as per ECHELON-1) or ABVD (as per RATHL approach) may be considered as these approaches are associated with fewer visits for chemotherapy and radiation therapy.
 Modifications in radiotherapy dose and schedule for pediatric patients differ from those intended for adults (see reference below).
-The higher dose per fraction (e.g. 2.5-4 Gy/fraction) recommended by the ILROG for adults is likely to cause more significant late toxicities and should be avoided in pediatric Hodgkin lymphoma patients.
+The higher dose per fraction (e.g., 2.5-4 Gy/fraction) recommended by the ILROG for adults is likely to cause more significant late toxicities and should be avoided in pediatric Hodgkin lymphoma patients.

 Initiation of chemotherapy for incompletely resected, early-stage nodular lymphocyte predominant histology may be delayed if necessary.